MicrosoftDocs/power-platform/power-platform/admin/integrate-synchronize-your-email-system.md

 > [!IMPORTANT]
 > - In previous versions of Dynamics CRM, you could also use the Email Router to synchronize records.
 The Email Router has been deprecated as of the Dynamics 365 (online), version 9.0.
 We strongly recommend that you migrate all email routing functionality to use  server-side synchronization.
 > - Internet Message Access Protocol (IMAP) email servers are not currently supported by server-side synchronization or the Email Router.
-> - As of 1/29/2018, based on overwhelming customer feedback and our desire to continue supporting our customers, we have **decided not to deprecate [!INCLUDE[pn-crm-2016-outlook-shortest](../includes/pn-crm-2016-outlook-shortest.md)]** ([!INCLUDE[pn-outlook](../includes/pn-outlook.md)] add-in).
-Please read [this blog post](https://blogs.msdn.microsoft.com/crm/2018/01/29/continued-support-for-outlook-add-in-dynamics-365-for-outlook/) for more details.
+> - Effective March 2020, the legacy Dynamics 365 for Outlook (also referred to as Outlook COM add-in) is deprecated.
+Customers must transition to the modern [Dynamics 365 App for Outlook](https://docs.microsoft.com/dynamics365/outlook-app/overview) before October 1, 2020.
+Microsoft will continue to provide support, security and other critical updates to the Outlook COM Add-in until October 1, 2020.
+> For further information and steps to make a smooth transition, download [Dynamics 365 for Outlook (COM add-in) Playbook](https://aka.ms/OutlookCOMPlaybook).

 <a name="ServerSideSync"></a>